-32.6.6 Why shouldn't a qualifier apply to both types and declarations?
+32.6.7 Why shouldn't a qualifier apply to both types and declarations?

 It is bad style for an annotation to apply to both types and declarations.
-In other words, every annotation should have a @Target meta-annotation, and the @Target meta-annotation should list either only declaration locations or only type annotations.
-(It's OK for an annotation to target both ElementType.TYPE_PARAMETER and ElementType.TYPE_USE, but no other declaration location along with ElementType.TYPE_USE.)
+In other words, every annotation should have a @Target meta-annotation should list either only declaration locations or only type annotations.
+(It's OK for an annotation to target both ElementType.TYPE\PARAMETER and ElementType.TYPE\USE, but no other declaration location along with ElementType.TYPE\USE.)